DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture13Revision.md

 > not sure if holding for long enough or predictable enough

-• There are Two Decisions Involved: Investing & Financing
+**There are Two Decisions Involved: Investing & Financing**
-• Financial management is comprised of two distinct decisions – Investing decision
+- Financial management is comprised of two distinct decisions
+  - Investing decision
-• What assets should we acquire?
+    - What assets should we acquire?
-• Risk v return
+    - Risk v return
-– Financing decision
+  - Financing decision
-• How should we pay for the assets?
+    - How should we pay for the assets?
-• Financing cost, capital structure considerations
+    - Financing cost, capital structure considerations
-• Overall objective is to maximize net present value
+- Overall objective is to maximize net present value

 > Not constrained by the capital to fund it or buy it,
 > - How do I maximise the NPV for the business